 Symptoms of Diverticulosis

 Most people who have diverticulosis are unaware of it.
 It often causes no symptoms and does not affect the digestion process.
-Some people with diverticulosis may experience bloating, abdominal cramps, sudden pain, fever, diarrhea or constipation: the same symptoms as irritable bowel syndrome.

 Causes of Diverticulosis